 Kordy AM (2014) Residual effect of certain pesticides on the mulberry silkworm (Bombyx mori L.).
 Middle East J Appl Sci 4 (3) : 711—717.

 Only most relevant recent references may be cited.
 Please avoid references with more than 10 years old.
 All and only those references which are cited in the text, need to be listed under 'References'.
 Any reference which is not cited in the text, needs to be removed from 'Reference' list of the paper.

 In the list of references, please verify all commas and dots given in the names of the authors, identify the name of the authors correctly and remove the 'dots' in-between as individual author's need to be separated by coma only.
 Also names of the authors' need to be verified while preparing the list.

-Format needs revision:
+Format needs to changed: